mochoabuilds/-cognition-/README.md

 ## 1 INTRODUCTION

 * Corner stores do more than just provide us with essential goods.
 They're where unrelated people relate.
-They're somewhere you can go for the simple pleasure of good conversation.
-Its social infrastructure is key to safety and prosperity in our Midwestern cities.
-Tho corner stores are in a once-in-a-generation shift as cloud/mobile technology becomes more baked into everyday life.
-To help out, our research deploys computer vision technology to make corner stores more simple and certain.
-We master the art of building software corner stores love - and use our portfolio of applications to run it the edge-cloud.
+They're somewhere you can go for the simple pleasure of some good conversation.
+Its social infrastructure is key to safety and prosperity in ouryoung Midwestern cities.
+Tho our corner stores are in a once-in-a-generation shift as cloud/mobile technology becomes more baked into everyday life.
+To help the corner store, our research deploys AI technology to make corner stores more simple and certain.
+In time we'll master the art of building software corner stores love - and use our portfolio of applications to run it on the edge-cloud.

 ## 1.1 HOW WE DO THIS?

 * To transform the corner store, not just its IT, you must invest both in people and technology.
-A culture of test-driven development, human-centered design and edge-cloud native operations must be the norm.
-Products must also be highly automated and easy to use.
-Our technologies must spark major improvements in how corner stores run their business.
-A partnership with our research group means being led through the next stage of their corner store.
-We help corner store run computer vision application where they want and scale them across targets.
+A culture of test-driven development, human-centered design and edge-cloud native operations is our norm.
+Our products must be highly automated and easy to use.
+They must spark major improvements in how corner stores run their business.
+* We believe a partnership with our research group means being led through to the next stage of the corner store.
+We want to help corner stores run AI application that make service more simple and certain, and scale them across target.
 Our approach takes mature open-source software and embeds it into applictions you can trust.

 ## 1.2 WHY FOCUS ON CORNER STORES?

 * To win in the corner store market today, things should have a role towards advancing the group.
-We mesaure this goal on an objective basis Q/A listed below.
-We believe corner store applications must reflect the sensitive interpretation of what the corner store community feels is important.
-Our approach blends rich qualitiative data and AI models to test our theory of how a corner store could their market.
+We mesaure this on an objective basis with the Q/A listed below.
+We believe tech applications must reflect the sensitive interpretation of what the corner store community feels is important.
+Our approach blends rich qualitiative data and AI models to test our theory that things should have a role towards advancing the group to win in the corner store market today.

-* Q/A used to measure goal & encode/decode the world:
+* the Q/A fed into our in-house autoencoder
 	* "how many?" "is there?"  (descriptive questions)
 	* "what is responsible for...?" (explanatory questions)
 	* "what will happen?" (predictive questions)